Self-supervised Feature-Gate Coupling for Dynamic Network Pruning: Experiments

-We conduct ablation studies on CIFAR10 to validate the effectiveness of our method by exploring hyper-parameters, residual blocks, neighborhood relationships, and accuracy-computation trade-off.
+We conduct ablation studies on CIFAR10 to validate the effectiveness of our method by exploring hyper-parameters, residual blocks, neighborhood relationships, and accuracy-computation trade-offs.

 \textbf{Hyper-parameters of Contrastive Loss.} In Table \ref{tab.K} and Fig.~\ref{fig.K}, we show the performance of pruned models given different $k$, $i.e.$, the number of nearest neighbors.
-For a fair comparison, the computation of each model is tuned to be roughly the same so that it could be evaluated by accuracy.
+For a fair comparison, the computation of each model is tuned to be roughly the same so that it can be evaluated by accuracy.
 As shown by Fig.~\ref{fig.K}, FGC is robust about $k$ in a wide range, $i.e.$, the accuracy reaches the highest value around $k=$200, and keeps stable when $k$ falls into the range (20, 1024).
-It is noticed that the accuracy is low when $k=5$ or $k=4096$, $i.e.$, either too few or too many neighbors involved.
-We argue that few neighbors fail to capture the local relationships while superfluous neighbors may bring global information that disturbs the local ones.

 In Table \ref{tab.eta} and Fig. \ref{fig.eta}, we show the performance of pruned models under different $\eta$, $i.e.$, the loss coefficient.
 Similarly, the computation of each model is also tuned to be almost the same.
 The contrastive loss brings a significant accuracy improvement compared with models without FGC.
 With the increase of $\eta$, the accuracy improves from 91.4\% to 92.09\%.
 The best performance is achieved when $\eta=0.003$.
 While accuracy slightly drops when $\eta$ is larger than 0.01, it remains better than that at $\eta=0$.